fhiso/sources-and-citations/citation-elements.md

 *citation layer* to information about the repository containing the *source*.
-For the purpose of FHISO's Citation Elements standards, information about a source and its repository do not constitute separate *citation layers* because containment is not something that can be represented by a *source derivation link*.
+For the purpose of FHISO's Citation Elements standards, information about a source and its repository do not constitute separate *citation layers* because containment is not represented by a *source derivation link*.

 {.ednote} We may need to reconsider how we model containment if it proves significantly more complex than at present it seems.
 If we